Minimum GAUSS version: 14.0

 Our initial graph seems to show a relationship, which makes the data more interesting.
-Next we need to customize this graph a bit so that when we share this graph with others, they can understand what it represents.
+Next, we need to customize this graph a bit so that when we share this graph with others, they can understand what it represents.

 Our first graph used the default settings for scatter plots.
-You can view and modify those graphically by selecting Tools-> Preferences-> Graphics from the main GAUSS menu.
+You can view and modify those graphically by selecting Tools > Preferences > Graphics from the main GAUSS menu.
 It is often desirable, however, to customize your graph as part of a program so that it can be easily replicated.
 That is our focus for this tutorial.

 The plotControl structure

-A plotControl structure holds all of the settings for creating a GAUSS graph.
+plotControl structure holds all of the settings for creating a GAUSS graph.
 To use a

 - Declare a variable to be an instance of a

-- Fill this plotControl structure with the default values, using the function plotGetDefaults.
+plotControlstructure with the default values, using the function plotGetDefaults.

-- Apply our desired changes.
+- Apply our desired changes with the

 After the code above, our updated plot should look more like this: